Ways to Celebrate Asian Pacific Heritage Month

 If you meet these requirements, you may be eligible to join the J-1 Teacher Program with Spirit Cultural Exchange!

 Becoming a J-1 Teacher is more than just teaching abroad.
-It is a unique cultural exchange experience that allows you to grow professionally, share your culture, and inspire students in the United States.
+It is a unique cultural exchange experience that allows you to grow professionally and share your culture with students in the United States.

 If you are ready to begin your journey as a J-1 Teacher, Spirit Cultural Exchange is here to help you take the next step!